Full Guide to North Notts Pubs

 This pub has recently had a major refurbishment and no expense has been spared.
 There is a large external seating area with a fire pit and an Airstream bar, inside there is seating for 80 diners plus a bar area.
 There is an excellent selection of wines and spirits plus 3 real ales.

 39 Grove Street

 Situated close to the main Market Square, entry to this pub is via two large oak doors, which both lead into an open-plan area served by an L-shaped bar.
-The room features plenty of oak panelling and has a large warming open fire.
-Many of the original 1930's features are still in place, bell pushes & hand beaten copper hoods over the 2 open fires feature a Turks Head.
+The room features oak panelling and has a warming open fires.
+Many of the original 1930's features are still in place, bell pushes and hand beaten copper hoods over the fires.
 The traditional game of Hook the Ring is available and 4/5 real ales are available.
 There is a decent sized outdoor seating area behind the pub.

 - West Retford Hotel

 Highly rated hotel, a popular venue for weddings and functions.
 There is normally one real ale available plus other beers , wines and spirits